pmberg/boring-stuff-evals/about/roadmap.md

 Tasks based on reading and writing large numbers of files using Python libraries, using libraries to handle paths as well as reading/writing libraries.

+## File Organization

+Tasks involving organizing large numbers of files within a computer's file system.

 ## More

-Based on Chapters 11 and onwards of Automate the Boring Stuff.
+Based on Chapters 12 and onwards of Automate the Boring Stuff.

+# Possible approach for evaluations

+These evaluations are fairly sensitive from a security standpoint, especially given that many require Internet access or file manipulation.
+Here this will involve scoping each task